Today (20th July 2017), Genesis and Notting Hill

 We have a lot of work to do to become one organisation and we need our skilled and talented workforce to help shape how we will operate in future and also ensure we continue to deliver excellent services to our customers as we go through this period of change.

 We recognise, however, that over time there will be some changes to jobs.
-Our focus will be to ensure we maintain a high level of service throughout and beyond the merger.
+Our focus will be to ensure we maintain a high level of service throughout and beyond the partnership.

 How will residents be consulted?